Parent Fact Sheets

 HELPING CHILDREN TO MAKE FRIENDS

 Every parent wants to see their child happy playing with their friends.
 No parent wants to hear, “I don’t have any friends.
 No one likes me.”
 However, that does not always come easily to children.
 Children develop at different rates, however all children need to develop the skills necessary to make friends and to be a friend.
-When in social situations observe your child and see how other children react to them.
-Ask yourself:

 HELPING CHILDREN MANAGE DISAPPOINTMENT